yushuhuan/mNGS_pathogen_detection/README.md

 ## Contribute

 Thanks to Prof. TaoYong.
-Thanks to Xue yong, Qian zhuyun and Wang lu.
+Thanks to Xue yong, Dr. Qian zhuyun and Wang lu.
 Thanks for their supporting and helping.